BIMIB-DISCo/MaREA/README.md

 ![Alt text](https://raw.githubusercontent.com/BIMIB-DISCo/MaREA/master/Images/RASready.png?raw=true "Title")

-Select at least one entry from *Dataset* list box and MaREA will compute RAS (reaction activity score) for each reactions in metabolic model and for each patient or sample in dataset.
+Select at least one entry from *Dataset* list box and MaREA will compute the RAS (Reaction Activity Score) for each reactions in the metabolic model and for each patient or sample in the dataset.

 **Advanced Option**
- - Turn on **Parallele mode** will enable faster computation if Parallele Toolbox is installed.
+ - Turn **Parallele mode** on to enable faster computation, provided that Parallele Toolbox is installed.

- *Following option are not available yet*
  - **Resolve (A and *nan*) rules**: Rules could consider two genes in *and*, one of them don't have information about it's transcript level (*nan* value).
 	- with *A* selected MaREA will not consider *nan* gene so the corresponding result will be just transcript level of gene **A**
 	- with *nan* selected the result of the rule will be *nan*